-So far, the uptake of cryptocurrency has been driven by curious retail individuals, and large traditional institutions have struggled to reconcile this new asset class within their traditional model of custodianship.
+So far, the uptake of cryptocurrency has been driven by curious retail traders, and large institutions have struggled to reconcile this new asset class with traditional models of custodianship.

-The innovators and entrepreneurial community has listened and developed concepts of industrial cold storage, allowing the traditional players to make their first steps into this world.
-Indeed, the cold storage custodians have bloomed, but they have a chink in their armour, they fail to recognise the true nature of cryptographic assets, and the possibility of a custodial solution governed by the same laws that control cryptocurrency—the laws of mathematics, rather than fallible people.
+These cold storage custodians have bloomed, but they have a chink in their armor.
+They fail to recognize the true nature of cryptographic assets, and the possibility of a custodial solution governed by the same laws that control cryptocurrency—the laws of mathematics, rather than fallible people.

-Qredo uses battle-tested cryptographic processes to help you manage and secure your keys, extending the process of cryptographic evolution to custodianship for retail and institutional players alike.
+Qredo uses battle-tested cryptographic processes to help you manage and secure your keys, extending the process of cryptographic evolution to custody and crypto asset management for retail and institutional players alike.